 Perhaps his popularity sprang from his own resemblance to a the smallholders who made up Scandinavian society.
 While Odin was the god of aristocrats, poets and magicians, Thor was the god of warriors and farmers, an overlapping group since there was no army.
 Thor, trudging across Bifrost or driving in his rattling wagon, trying to manage his extended family and dependants, not clever but dependable in a tight corner, was a god most people could identify with.

 1. But not always – in the Prologue to the Prose Edda, he’s Odin’s father, although the main text calls him Odin’s son throughout.
-There seems to have been some rivalry between the cults of Odin and Thor, which I will be looking at in another post.↩
+There seems to have been some rivalry between the cults of Odin and Thor.↩

 References and Links